audulus/docs/docs/nodes.md

 **description**

-The `spigot` node turns off processing for all nodes to the left of it in the signal path that are not connected to some form of output like a `meter` or `speaker` node.
+The `spigot` node turns off processing for all nodes to the left of it in the signal path that are not connected to some form of output like a `meter` or `dac` node.

 When the `active` input is `0`, nothing passes, and processing is halted.
 When the `active` input is `high`, the signal passes and everything is processed normally.